Rigidity of the Delaunay triangulations of the plane: Introduction

 (c) $l$ is discretely conformal to $l'$, i.e., $l'=u*l$ for some $u\in\mathbb R^V$.\\ Then $l$ and $l'$ differ by a constant scaling, i.e., $u$ is constant on $V$. \end{theorem} Wu-Gu-Sun \cite{wu2015rigidity} first proved Theorem \ref{main} for the special case where $\phi(T)$ is a regular hexagonal triangulation and $\phi'(T)$ satisfies the uniformly acute condition, i.e. all the inner angles are no more than $\frac{\pi}{2}-\epsilon$ for some constant $\epsilon>0$.
 Luo-Sun-Wu \cite{luo2022discrete} and Dai-Ge-Ma \cite{dai2022rigidity} generalized Wu-Gu-Sun's result by allowing $l'$ to be only Delaunay rather than uniformly acute.
 All these works essentially rely on the lattice structure of the regular hexagonal triangulation, and apparently cannot be generalized to triangulations without translational invariance.

-\begin{rmk} In \cite{bobenko2015discrete}, Bobenko-Pinkall-Springborn observed the relation between Luo's discrete conformality and the hyperbolic polyhedra in $\mathbb{H}^3$.
-In fact the rigidity problem in this paper corresponds to the Cauchy rigidity of certain hyperbolic polyhedra and the Delaunay condition corresponds to the convexity of the hyperbolic polyhedra. \end{rmk}
+\begin{rmk} In \cite{bobenko2015discrete}, Bobenko-Pinkall-Springborn observed a fundamentally important connection between Luo's discrete conformality and the hyperbolic polyhedra in $\mathbb{H}^3$.
+As a consequence, the rigidity problem for discrete conformality is indeed equivalent to a Cauchy rigidity problem for ideal hyperbolic polyhedra.
+See \cite{dai2022rigidity} for more details. \end{rmk}

 To prove Theorem \ref{main}, we follow the approach developed by Zhengxu He in his state-of-the-art work on the rigidity of disk patterns \cite{he1999rigidity}.
 Theorem \ref{main} immediately follows from the following two propositions. \begin{prop} Under the conditions of Theorem \ref{main}, the discrete conformal factor $u$ is bounded on $V$.
 Furthermore, the condition (b) could be relaxed to that both $l,l'$ are just Delaunay. \end{prop} \begin{prop} Under the conditions of Theorem \ref{main}, if the discrete conformal factor $u$ is bounded on $V$, then it is constant on $V$. \end{prop}